 Against this backdrop, investors could keep the following utility stocks under their radar:

 - Enbridge (NYSE:ENB)

 - Dominion Energy (NYSE:D)

 - Fidelity® MSCI Utilities Index ETF (NYSEARCA:FUTY)

 - Vanguard Utilities ETF (NYSEARCA:VPU)

 2022 has been a tough year for the cryptocurrency market.
-So far in the year, Bitcoin (BTC-USD) and Ethereum (ETH-USD) have declined almost 28% and 32%, respectively.
-Similarly, the Global X Blockchain ETF (NASDAQ:BKCH) has lost over half its value YTD.
+So far in the year, Bitcoin (BTC-USD) and Ethereum (ETH-USD) have declined almost 57.7% and 63.1%, respectively.
+Similarly, the Global X Blockchain ETF (NASDAQ:BKCH) has lost a whopping 74.3% YTD.

 Analysts agree that many altcoins will not make it in the long run.
 Furthermore, some individual cryptos will likely experience even larger declines in a prolonged bear market.